The 5 Most Important Real Estate Designations for More Closings

 First, a designation doesn’t matter unless you promote it.

-There are two ways you can introduce your real estate designation: as part of your business name or as a title.
+You can introduce your real estate designation in two ways: as part of your business name or as a title.
 For example, if your name is Jane Smith and you have earned the ABR designation, you could do business as “Jane Smith, ABR” or “Jane Smith, Accredited Buyer’s Representative.”

-If you choose to use your designation as a title, you’ll want to include it on all of your marketing materials, both online and offline.
+If you choose to use your designation as a title, you’ll want to include it in all your marketing materials, both online and offline.
 This includes your business card, website, email signature, and any print ads or other promotional materials you create.

-In addition to promoting your designation, you should also make sure you are actively using the resources the designation provides.
+In addition to promoting your designation, you should also ensure you actively use the resources the designation provides.
 You may gain access to exclusive training materials or networking opportunities.